ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/03-Building a foundation/05-Sorting-and-Filtering.md

     => context.Assets.OrderBy(t => t.Symbol);
 ```

 But in our frontend component for the ticker, we want to sort the assets by the `tradableMarketCapRank`.
-Further, we also want to introduce new UI components that allow sorting of the assets in lists. **Hot Chocolate** comes with integrations for many data sources to rewrite exposed filters and sort order into the native query language.
+Further, we also want to introduce UI components that allow sorting of the assets in lists. **Hot Chocolate** comes with integrations for many data sources to rewrite exposed filters and the sort order into the native query language.

-In our case, we want to again apply these custom filters and sort orders onto the returned `IQueryable<Asset>`.
+In our case, we want to apply these custom filters and sort orders onto the returned `IQueryable<Asset>`, like we did with the paging.
 While paging is actually built into the core of **Hot Chocolate**, the data integrations like sorting and filtering come with the `HotChocolate.Data.*` packages.
 We have already added the `HotChocolate.Data.EntityFramework` package to the current project.

 ## Configuration